World Kindness Day: the UK’s kindest cities revealed

 ●Bristolians do the most good deeds per year

-As we celebrate World Kindness Day (13th November), research by GalaBingo.com and its charity partner, 52 Lives, has revealed the UK cities which perform the most ‘good deeds’ on a regular basis, from offering up seats to the elderly, to donating to charity and picking up litter.
+As we celebrate World Kindness Day (13th November 2021), research carried out by GalaBingo.com and its charity partner, 52 Lives, has revealed the UK cities which perform the most ‘good deeds’ on a regular basis, from offering up seats to the elderly, to donating to charity and picking up litter.

 Bristol was crowned the UK’s kindest city, with the highest average number of good deeds done per person, per year.

 Across the country, people typically do two or three good deeds in a year, with the most common acts being donating to a charity/the homeless (57%), offering to help a stranger in need (52%) or offering to help a loved one (49%).

 Expert psychotherapist and founder of The Luna Hive, Dr. Jo Gee, offers insight on the unexpected benefits of selflessness: “Being kind and generous is good for your body and mind.
 When we do something nice for others, our brain releases serotonin and dopamine, our feel-good neurotransmitters.
 This release not only makes us feel happier, but also eases feelings of anxiety and increases self-esteem.”